w3irdrobot/high-assurance-rust/src/chp4/assure_stack_1.md

 * We're interested in how this program uses stack memory at runtime, adding the attribute `#[inline(never)]` to ensure the compiler allocates a stack frame each time either `recursive_count_down` or `square` is called.

-  * "Inlining" is an opportunistic compiler optimization can avoids function call overhead, including stack frame allocation and caller-register preservation [^Inlining].
+  * "Inlining" is an opportunistic compiler optimization that avoids function call overhead, including stack frame allocation and caller-register preservation [^Inlining].
 It's not always applicable and as programmer we don't directly decide where it is.
 So forgoing it is a realistic case to prepare for.

 If run with `cargo run -- 2`, this program outputs: